simonsilabs/git-for-designers-gitpitch/PITCHME.md

 +++

-(+) pro
+### (+) the good
-thought through,
+- thought through, polished
-polished,
-easy to get going,
+- easy to get going
-no need to understand git,
+- no need to understand git
-comments,
+- comments
+- collections
-viewers are free,
+- viewers are free
-collections

 +++

-(-) con
+### (-) the bad
-closed system
+- closed system
-Artboard-based
+- Artboard-based
-all in the cloud
+- it's all in the cloud

 ---

+## other Apps:
 Folio
 PlantApp
 Layervault